-- Find a tutor who semi-regularly takes the GRE test.
-When a tutor gains knowledge from experience, he or she will be much better than one who simply memorizes the recommendations of a test prep book.
+- Find a GRE tutor who semi-regularly takes the GRE test.
+When a GRE tutor gains knowledge from experience, he or she will be much better than one who memorizes the recommendations of a test prep book.

 - Ask previous students for feedback/reviews.
-Previous students can share information that is not on the tutor’s resume, such as the method of teaching of the tutor.
+Previous students can share information, not on the tutor’s resume, such as the tutor’s teaching method.

 - Consider the things you’re paying for.
 Students must consider what’s included in their payment (i.e., materials, custom study plan).

-- Find a tutor who can guarantee results.
+- Find a GRE tutor who can guarantee results.
 A good GRE tutor should show actual feedback from previous students.
-Students must look for a tutor with good ratings.
+Students must look for a GRE tutor with good ratings.

-Students must be informed of what to look for in a tutor before enrolling in tutoring classes.
+Before enrolling in tutoring classes, students must be informed of what to look for in a GRE tutor.

 GRE tutors are better than mock tests.
-Tutoring is the student’s best option if they cannot achieve their goal scores with only the help of an uncustomized study plan and mock tests.
+Tutoring is the student’s best option if they cannot achieve their goal scores with the help of an uncustomized study plan and mock tests.
 Tutors assure that an examinee is learning effectively in a way that works for them.
-The accountability a GRE tutor gives also encourages students to stay on track with their coursework and follow through with tasks.
+A GRE tutor’s accountability also encourages students to stay on track with their coursework and follow through with tasks.
 Lastly, mock tests only have a limited set of questions and answer explanations provided.
 On the other hand, GRE tutors can provide a set of questions targeted at the test taker’s weaknesses and can provide more information about the answers.